mareerray/Angul-it/ProjectDocument/PROJECTSTRUCTURE.md

 │   │   ├── result.component.ts   // Result component logic.
 │   │   ├── result.component.html // Result layout template.
 │   │   ├── result.component.css      // Styles for the Result page.  -- (optional)
 │   │
+│   ├── utils/         // A folder for shared helper files and utility functions used throughout the app.
+│   │   ├── session.ts   // A helper file for starting, resetting, and clearing CAPTCHA session data in localStorage.
+│   │
 └── assets/             // Static files like images, icons, and fonts.
     └── images/         // Project images used across pages.